Do I Need a Sump Pump in My Basement?

 Why do you need a sump pump for your basement or cellar?

-If you don’t have a sump pump in your basement, any excess water that gets into your home can damage your foundations and cause issues throughout the rest of your house.
+If you don’t have a basement water pump, any excess water that reaches your home can damage the foundations and cause issues throughout the rest of your house.

-As water builds up around the foundations of your home, the pressure builds and water will find its way through.
-Not only can this cause mould, it can also cause structural damage and health concerns for your family.
-Plus, if you live in an area prone to flooding, your basement could quickly flood leaving expensive damage behind.
+As water levels rise around the foundations of your home, the pressure builds and water will find its way through.
+Not only can this cause mould, but it can also cause structural damage and health concerns for your family.
+Plus, if your basement or cellar floods, you will likely have an expensive damage bill to pay.

 Do all basements need a sump pump?